 Markus Gaasedelen

 I am a computer security researcher and co-founder of RET2 Systems.
-My work bridges systems-level research with HCI to create usable, interactive tooling in:
+My technical work blends:

 Microsoft – Security Software Engineer II (2015 - 2017)